cla-bit/EstateEdgePy-Docs/source/datadock.core.storage.rst

 .. class:: PropertyService(client)

-    A service class for retrieving and processing sanction data from SanctionSightPy.
+    A service class for retrieving and processing property data from EstateEdgePy.

-    This class provides methods to fetch sanction data, apply filters, and convert the data to pandas DataFrames for easier analysis.
+    This class provides methods to fetch property data, apply filters, and convert the data to pandas DataFrames for easier analysis.

-    :param client: An authenticated client for SanctionClient API access.
+    :param client: An authenticated client for EstateEdgeClient API access.
     :type client: SanctionClient

-    .. method:: get_filtered(agency, filter_items=None)
+    .. method:: get_filtered(state, filter_items=None)

-        Retrieve sanction data for an agency with optional filtering.
+        Retrieve property data for a state with optional filtering.

         Fetches data from the API and applies the specified filters sequentially.
         Returns the data as a PyArrow Table or a rich viewer for efficient processing and visualization.

-        :param agency: The sanction agency code (e.g., ``'uk_sanctions'``).
+        :param state: The property state code (e.g., ``'MD'``).
-        :type agency: str
+        :type state: str
         :param filter_items: Optional list of filter objects to apply to the data.
         :type filter_items: Optional[List[BaseFilter]]
         :return: A PyArrow Table or RichArrowTableViewer containing the filtered data.